All About The Home Warranty

 For home buyers, the main advantage of buying a home warranty is peace of mind against unforeseen repairs and replacements that will put you in a financial bind.
 For first-time homebuyers that may be short of cash after closing on their new home, it can be especially beneficial.

 Another advantage is the warranty removes the burden of having to find and screen a contractor for a service call.
 Also, a large portion of a technician's business may come from the warranty company, which is a substantial motivation to do a good job.

 If you are the new owner of a second home or vacation property that is a distance from your home base, a warranty may be the way to go.
-When you are not familiar with the area, and who to call when you need service, you can rely on the warranty company to get someone out to handle the situation.
+When you are not familiar with the area and who to call when you need service, you can rely on the warranty company to get someone out to handle the situation.

-If you are purchasing an older home with appliances and system components near the end of their life cycle, a home warranty makes a lot of sense.
+If you are purchasing an older home with appliances and system components near the end of its life cycle, a home warranty makes a lot of sense.
 It could end up being the best investment in your serenity for the entire year, and your budget may thank you as well.

 Home Warranty – the Cons

 The home warranty has some gray areas.
 For instance, most of them require that the homeowner perform proper and timely maintenance of appliances and systems that are covered.
 This often provides an out for unscrupulous companies to wriggle out of paying claims.

 Some home warranties limit the number of service calls you are allowed.
 Also, there may be dollar caps on the payouts, so you need to do your homework and read the contracts carefully before you purchase one.